AdobeDocs/commerce-admin.en/help/inventory-management/backorders.md

 ---
 # Configure backorders

-Backorders allow your store to continue selling products after the quantity reaches zero, or is effectively out of stock.
+Backorders allow your store to continue selling products after the quantity reaches zero or is effectively out of stock.
 When a customer order is a backorder, the funds are authorized and captured immediately, the processing status of the order does not change, and the shipping remains on-hold until stock is available.

 Depending on your store and sales, you may want to enable or disable backorders at the following levels: